loot/loot/README.md

 ## Building LOOT

+Refer to `.github/workflows/release.yml` for the build process.

 ### Windows

-Refer to `.github/workflows/release.yml` for the build process.
 The GitHub Actions workflow assumes that [CMake](https://cmake.org), curl, gettext, Git, Inno Setup 6, [Node.js](https://nodejs.org/), Python, Visual Studio 2017, Yarn and 7-zip are already installed.

 ### Linux

-Refer to `.travis.yml` for the build process.
-It assumes that you have already cloned the LOOT repository, that the current working directory is its root, and that the following applications are already installed:
+The GitHub Actions workflow assumes that you have already cloned the LOOT repository, that the current working directory is its root, and that the following applications are already installed:

 - `cmake` v3.6+
 - `curl`
 - `git`
-- `nvm`, or just install Node.js 8+ and ignore the `nvm` call in `.travis.yml`.
+- Node.js 8+
 - `python` and `pip` (2.7 or 3, it shouldn't matter)
 - `wget`